teuben/sd2018/README.md

 # sd2018

-material for the
-[SD2018](https://www.eso.org/sci/meetings/2018/SingleDish2018.html)
-workshop, please note that until published, nothing is final here, as the tutorials and talks are still under discussion.
-Officially registration was closed on Feb 1, 2018.

-The idea is that the computing information here will supersede what you might read on the ESO website, particularly during the workshop days..
+This was material for the [SD2018](https://www.eso.org/sci/meetings/2018/SingleDish2018.html) workshop, where all the final presentation (some draft versions are available here as well) are available.
+Some other material (scripts and tutorials) are left here "as is" but likely available in improved versions in their own original locations (e.g. CLASS and CASA/QAC).

 ## Software needed

+See also in their respective sub-directories

    * CASA: https://casa.nrao.edu/casa_obtaining.shtml.
 The current release is 5.1.2 but we 5.1.1 is ok as well.
       * QAC, TP2VIS, SD2VIS are components we will likely need to have installed as well.